The 4 Best Brushes, Scrubbers, and Scrapers for Cleaning Cast Iron Cookware

-First things first: no matter how you like to clean your skillet, everyone can agree that cast iron cookware should never be put in the dishwasher.
+- No matter what, cast iron cookware should never be put in the dishwasher.

-• Always dry immediately and rub with oil.
-(Rust is your biggest enemy).
+- Always dry immediately and season the cast iron skillet by rubbing it with oil (Rust is your biggest enemy).